MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

    C:\binskim-master\binskim\bld\bin\AnyCPU_Release\Publish\netcoreapp2.0\win-x64> BinSkim analyze "C:\Samples\KMDF_Echo_Driver\echo.sys"
    ```

-2. For additional information add the verbose option like this.
+2. For additional information, add the verbose option like this.

    ```console
    C:\binskim-master\binskim\bld\bin\AnyCPU_Release\Publish\netcoreapp2.0\win-x64> BinSkim analyze "C:\Samples\KMDF_Echo_Driver\osrusbfx2.sys" --verbose
    ```

    > [!NOTE]
    >The --verbose option will produce explicit pass/fail results for every check.
 If you do not provide verbose, you will only see the defects that BinSkim detects.
 The --verbose option is typically not recommended for actual automation systems due to the increased size of log files and because it makes it more difficult to pick up individual failures when they occur, as they will be embedded in the midst of a large number of 'pass' results.

 3. Review the command output to look for possible issues.
 This example output shows three tests that passed.
 Additional information on the rules, such as BA2002 is available in the [BinSkim User Guide](https://github.com/microsoft/binskim/blob/master/docs/UserGuide.md).